Veil-Project/veil-project.github.io/en/drafts/2019-05-09-state-of-veil.md

 The downside of the wallet update, is that it **removes the anonymity feature of Zerocoin**, in that Zerocoin mints will temporarily be linked from their original spends on the blockchain.
 Past Zerocoin transactions will not be deanonymized.

 From a functional perspective, the usage of the wallet in terms of sending, receiving, and staking remain the same.
-The privacy characteristics of RingCT and CT are unaffected. **Zerocoin minting, spending and staking, however, are no longer anonymous**.
+The privacy characteristics of RingCT and CT are unaffected. **Zerocoin minting, spending, and staking, however, are no longer anonymous**.

 This was the **second such Zerocoin vulnerability** discovered in a short period of time, and this second one was far more serious than the first.
 After an extensive internal review and discussion with the Zerocoin community, and in the context of our long-term mission, the Veil project has concluded that **we can no longer rely on Zerocoin as the core of our protocol**.

-As such, we are currently assessing a number of alternative protocols that would satisfy our original set of requirements for Veil.
+As such, we are currently assessing a number of alternative protocols that would satisfy our original set of requirements for Veil:

 - Full-time privacy
 - Only private transactions (one coin type)